Dr Halina Talib Image

 Director, Digital and Smart Health Office, Centre for Healthcare Innovation, National Healthcare Group Clinical Director, WHO Collaborating Centre, Lee Kong Chian School of Medicine, Nanyang Technological University Senior Consultant, Department of Preventive and Population Medicine, Tan Tock Seng Hospital

-A/Prof. Ng Yih Yng is the Director of the Digital and Smart Health Office for the Ng Teng Fong Centre for Healthcare Innovation (CHI) and a faculty with the Lee Kong Chian School of Medicine (LKC-SOM), Nanyang Technological University (NTU) in Digital Health and AI, as well as the clinical director of the LKC-SOM, NTU World Health Organisation collaborating centre for Digital Health & Health Education.
+A/Prof. Ng Yih Yng is the Director of the Digital and Smart Health Office (DSHO) for the Ng Teng Fong Centre for Healthcare Innovation (CHI) and a faculty with the Lee Kong Chian School of Medicine (LKC-SOM), Nanyang Technological University (NTU) Centre for AI Medicine, as well as the clinical director of the LKC-SOM, NTU World Health Organisation collaborating centre for Digital Health & Health Education.
+He co-directs Healthcare Empowered by AI launchpad (HEAL) as part of DSHO, to wayfind, prioritise, implement and scale AI across the NHG.
 He is a Senior Consultant, Department of Preventive & Population Medicine at the Tan Tock Seng Hospital involved in Population Health and Digital Health Transformation.
-Yih Yng was previously a military emergency physician in the SAF, the Chief Medical Officer of the SCDF and the HomeTeam of MHA before joining TTSH and NHG to do emergency medicine, public health and administration.
-He was responsible for the transformation of the SCDF 995 call center operations, SCDF emergency medical services, starting a HomeTeam Medical Services Division and national initiatives like the HDB Save-a-Life AED program, SCDF myResponder mobile app and first national prehospital EMR system, OMNII.
+Yih Yng was previously a military emergency physician in the SAF, the Chief Medical Officer of the SCDF and the HomeTeam of MHA.
 He has clinical interest in resuscitation, digital health, innovation, AI and public health systems.

 PHOM 2024 Talk details